gwdg/matrix-doc/content/rooms/create.en.md

 The end-to-end encryption of large or public spaces is critical in terms of the difficult verification for many people.
 See [Use end-to-end encryption]({{% relref "encryption" %}}).
 {{% /notice %}}
 {{% notice warning %}}
-As the room administrator, you have **responsibility** for the content shared in the room (e.g. false messages, hate mail, etc.).
-Include other people in this responsibility by assigning roles in the right bar (after clicking on the person icon) via the "Permission Level" drop-down menu, e.g. Administrator:inside or Moderator:inside.
+As the room administrator, you have **responsibility** for the content shared in the room (e.g. fake messages, hate mail, etc.).
+Include other people in this responsibility by assigning roles in the right bar (after clicking on the person icon) via the "Permission Level" drop-down menu, e.g. Admin or Moderator.
 {{% /notice %}}

 ![Drop-down menu for the assignment of rights for room participants (image row 1)](/images/06_Users-Permissions-1_en.png)